-Welcome to the second installment in our blog series taking a look at the future of some the occupational fields you’ll find here at Argosy University Online Programs.
+Welcome to the third installment in our blog series taking a look at the future of some the occupational fields you’ll find here at South University Online Programs.
 Today, we’re going to be looking at some trends and career outlooks in Criminal Justice.

-Criminal Justice is an area that covers a very broad range of fields – from Law Enforcement to Corrections to Forensic Psychology to Substance Abuse and beyond.
-So what does the future hold?
-According to Bryan Vila, former chief of the Office of Justice Programs’ National Institute of Justice’s Crime Control and Prevention Research Division:
+Criminal Justice is an area that covers a very broad range of fields – from Law Enforcement to Corrections to Homeland Security to Cyber Crime and beyond.
+So, what is the area that’s right for you?
+How are these specializations or even the broader field of Criminal Justice looking into the future?

-So as these technological and other changes take hold, how will this impact the various fields within Criminal Justice?
-The Bureau of Labor Statistics doesn’t have just one page on a career outlook dedicated to this industry however they do cover 3 main areas:
+One way to tell you how many variations there are within the field of Criminal Justice is that the Bureau of Labor Statistics doesn’t have just one page on a career outlook dedicated to this industry.
+They do cover 3 main areas:

 Police and Detectives

 "Employment of police and detectives is expected to grow 10 percent over the 2008–18 decade, about as fast as the average for all occupations.
 Population growth is the main source of demand for police services.

 "Overall opportunities in local police departments will be favorable for individuals who meet the psychological, personal, and physical qualifications.
 In addition to openings from employment growth, many openings will be created by the need to replace workers who retire and those who leave local agencies for Federal jobs and private-sector security jobs."

 Probations and Corrections

 "Employment of probation officers and correctional treatment specialists is projected to grow faster than the average for all occupations through 2018.
 Job opportunities are expected to be excellent.